wp-plugins/paywhirl-recurring-payments/readme.txt

 === Plugin Name ===
 Contributors: paywhirl
 Donate link: http://paywhirl.com/
-Tags: subscription,widget,paywhirl,recurring,payments,stripe,recurring-billing,billing
+Tags: subscriptions,widget,PayWhirl,recurring payments,stripe,recurring billing,memberships,plugin,shortcode,ecommerce,e-commerce,embed,responsive,credit cards,secure payment processing,box service,payment gateway,automatic billing
 Requires at least: 3.0.1
 Tested up to: 3.4
 Stable tag: 0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Paywhirl lets you accept subscription payments on your Wordpress site!
+Create, process & manage recurring payments with PayWhirl’s subscription membership widget.

 == Description ==

-Paywhirl makes it incredibly easy to create and manage recurring subscription plans.
-It removes the hard work necessary to code all the views that allow your users to sign-up for memberships, create user accounts and manage their customer subscriptions.
-Anyone with an existing website can setup our widget in just a few minutes and start collecting recurring payments immediately, whereas with custom development, it can weeks or months to integrate.
+[PayWhirl Recurring Payments](https://paywhirl.com) makes it incredibly easy to create and manage recurring subscription plans on any website.
+It removes the hard work necessary to code all of the pages that allow your customers to sign-up for memberships, create accounts and manage their customer subscriptions.
+Anyone with an wordpress site can setup the PayWhirl widget in just a few minutes and start collecting recurring payments immediately with Stripe.

 == Installation ==

-1. Get your Paywhirl API key at https://paywhirl.com
+1. Get your PayWhirl API key from https://paywhirl.com
-1. Upload `paywhirl.php` to the `/wp-content/plugins/` directory
+1. In the WordPress admin view of your website **visit Plugins->Add New and search for PayWhirl** to install.
+OR upload the PayWhirl plugin zip file `paywhirl-recurring-payments.zip` to the `/wp-content/plugins/` directory with an ftp client.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in the WordPress admin view.
-1. Place `[paywhirl key=1234567890]` in your templates (replacing 1234567890 with your Paywhirl API key)
+1. Place a shortcode `[paywhirl key=1234567890]` in your anywhere on your website (replacing 1234567890 with your PayWhirl API key from step #1)

 == Frequently Asked Questions ==